jimhigson/oboe.js-dissertation/main/main.md

 Node.js [@nodejs] is a general purpose tool for executing Javascript outside of a browser.
 It has the aim of low-latency I/O and is used mostly for server applications and command line tools.
-It is difficult to judge to what degree Javascript is a distraction from Node's principled design and to what degree the language defines the platform.
+It is difficult to judge to what degree Javascript is a distraction from Node's design as a tool for I/O and to what degree the language defines the platform.

 For most imperative languages the thread is the basic unit of concurrency, whereas Node presents the programmer with a single-threaded abstraction.
 Threads are an effective means to share parallel computation over multiple cores but are less well suited to scheduling concurrent tasks which are mostly I/O dependent.
-Programming threads safely with shared access to mutable objects requires great care and experience, otherwise the programmer is liable to create race conditions.
-Consider for example a Java HTTP aggregator; because we wish to fetch in parallel each HTTP request is assigned to a thread.
+Safely programming threads to share mutable objects requires great care and experience, otherwise the programmer is liable to create race conditions.
+Consider for example a Java HTTP aggregator; because we wish to fetch in parallel each request is assigned to a thread.
 These 'requester' tasks are computationally simple: make a request, wait for a complete response, and then participate in a Barrier while the other requesters complete.
 Each thread consumes considerable resources but